 OAgents (ICML 2025) dissects agent design components on GAIA and BrowseComp.
 Their finding: "the lack of a standard evaluation protocol makes previous works, even open-sourced ones, non-reproducible, with significant variance between random runs."
 Our dataset is a single snapshot per pair.
 Individual entries carry run-to-run noise.
 The medians and IQRs in this piece are less noisy than any single row.

-Four caveats, in order of how much they should worry you.
+Four caveats, in order of how much they undercut the thesis.

 A pair is two entries on the same public leaderboard where (1) the base model is identical after normalising version strings, (2) the benchmark is identical, and (3) the agentic framework differs.
 Reasoning-effort, sample-count, and skill-toggle changes are excluded; they are not framework changes.